hoshinotsuki/CppND-Capstone-SSD-Object-Detection/README.md

 3. `Graphic.h` and `Graphic.cpp`

-    Class Graphic is used for handling images, drawing object detection results on images, and managing communication with message queues.
+    Class Graphic is responsible for handling images, drawing object detection results on images, and managing message queues for communication.

 4. `SSDModel.h` and `SSDModel.cpp`